jacksmedia/guide1/docs/basics/staking.md

 ![Trust Wallet Tutorial Step 3,1](../../static/img/lp2.png)

-This [Mochiswap](https://harmony.mochiswap.io/farms) farm will yield both more JEWEL-HMOCHI tokens and MOCHI tokens.
-Double yield from farming with Liquidity Pool tokens!
+This [Mochiswap](https://harmony.mochiswap.io/farms) farm offers two separate yields: both more JEWEL-HMOCHI tokens *and MOCHI tokens*.
+Double harvests from farming with Liquidity Pool tokens!

 > This is almost exactly how the EGLD-MEX pair works on Maiar Exchange: you glue together EGLD and MEX tokens, then you can stake/farm with those LPs-- no growth in your LPs on Maiar, unfortunately, so it pays to DYOR and use many types of DeFi tools on many different blockchains!